nandini92/TextReader/README.md

 Front is a chrome extension containing a popup.html to displayer the audio player and 3 layers of scripts:

-i. content.js - to collect article text from page and fetch audio from backend. ii. background.js - service worker to handle messages from content.js and popup.js. iii. popup.js - to serve audio file to popup.html
+i. content.js - to collect article text from page. ii. background.js - service worker to handle messages from content.js and popup.js. iii. popup.js - to fetch audio from backend and serve audio file to popup.html

 ### Challenges

-In order to pass the audio stream from content.js to the popup.js player.
-Currently content.js converts the stream into a blob to be passed on to background.js and then popup.js.
-However, on converting the blob to an object URL results in this error:

-TypeError: Failed to execute 'createObjectURL' on 'URL': Overload resolution failed.
+Currently popup.js retriggers fetch everytime it is closed and opened.
+We need to identify a way to persist the audio as long as the tab is open to reduce the calls to the backend.

 ## Backend